Thesis and Dissertation Information

 Electronic Thesis Submission

 You must upload and submit your thesis electronically at ProQuest after your college dean has signed the Approval Form.
 The Graduate School will conduct the final review from ETD.
+Please submit your title in Title Caps, NOT ALL CAPS, or Sentence caps.

 Steps for Electronic Thesis Download: